← All Projects

 Kings of Joburg Season 3

-Led on-set and post-production VFX and CG supervision for Season 3 of the Netflix supernatural crime series.
-Working within a tight TV budget, Luma Animation served as the principal VFX studio, delivering photorealistic creature design, complex digital environments spanning Jo'burg cityscapes to underwater worlds, and seamless VFX integration for intense action sequences.
-Every creative decision was driven by the need to maximize production value while keeping costs under control.
+Principal VFX & CG Supervisor across on-set and post-production for Season 3 of the Netflix supernatural crime series, embedded from principal photography through the cutting room to picture lock.
+Working within a tight TV budget, Luma Animation served as the principal VFX studio across roughly 85 shots in 7 sequences, delivering photorealistic creature design and digital environments spanning Jo'burg cityscapes to underwater worlds.

 On-Set Supervision